epuer18/GoodDeals/README.md

 - **Post Comment:** Users can comment on posted deals
 - **Delete Comment:** Users have the option to remove their comments
 - **Like:** Users can show appreciation for a deal by liking it
-- **Cancel Like:** Users have the option to cancel their likes.
+- **Cancel Like:** Users have the option to cancel their likes
-- **View Posted Deal:** Users can view their posted deals in the Posted Deals section.
+- **View Posted Deal:** Users can view their posted deals in the Posted Deals section
-- **View Liked Deal:** Users can view their liked deals in the Liked Deals section.
+- **View Liked Deal:** Users can view their liked deals in the Liked Deals section

 - **Deals Ranking:** A dynamic ranking system that ranks deals based on user likes
 - **Deals Display:** Deals are organized and displayed on their respective category pages